 - Different rate programs.
-You can choose from a fixed rate or an adjustable rate, which provides you with the flexibility to structure the loan in a way that suits you.
+You can choose from a fixed or an adjustable rate, which provides you with the flexibility to structure the loan in a way that suits you.

 - Stricter credit requirements.
-It is more difficult to be approved for a jumbo loan compared to a standard mortgage.
+It’s more difficult to be approved for a jumbo loan compared to a standard mortgage.
 You need to provide evidence that you have the income to afford this type of loan.
 If you have a credit score lower than 600, you will probably have to put down a larger down payment to offset the risk.

 - Difficult to refinance.
 Jumbo loans can be difficult to refinance during the loan term.
 This means that if you have a fixed interest rate you may find it difficult to refinance with another lender to take advantage of a lower rate.

 What’s the difference between a jumbo and a conventional loan?

 The main difference between a jumbo mortgage and a conventional mortgage is that there’s a much larger market for conventional mortgages compared to jumbo loans.
 Consequently, jumbo loans represent a higher risk to the lender, therefore come with higher interest rates and costs.

 Generally, a jumbo mortgage is considered riskier than other types of mortgages because they’re not regulated by Freddie Mac or Fannie Mae.
 The loans are often larger, require a bigger down payment and cost more, making them a risky loan.
 However, in recent years, the spread in interest rates between jumbo and traditional loans has reduced.